 Malakoff Tower

-Although the Malakoff Tower may look like it has a medieval origin, it does not.
+Although the Malakoff Tower may seem to have a medieval origin, it does not.
 It is a folly built in 1854 by Paul-Alexandre Claes.
-He had bought the old 16th century Lembeek Castle a year earlier and had the pseudo-medieval tower built as a memorial to its medieval predecessor.
+He had bought the old 16th-century Lembeek Castle a year earlier and had the pseudo-medieval tower constructed as a memorial to its medieval predecessor.

 The tower was built on a hill next to the Brussels-Charleroi Canal.
-This hill was probably created with the earth excavated from the canal which was enlarged that same year.
+This hill was probably formed from earth excavated during the enlargement of the canal that same year.

-In 1855, during the Crimean War, the French Marshal Aimable Pélissier won the Battle of Malakoff as part of the Siege of Sevastopol.
-For this feat he was awarded the title 'Duke of Malakoff' by Napoleon III.
-Probably to commemorate this, the tower was given the name Malakoff Tower.
+In 1855, during the Crimean War, French Marshal Aimable Pélissier won the Battle of Malakoff as part of the Siege of Sevastopol.
+For this achievement, he was awarded the title 'Duke of Malakoff' by Napoleon III.
+Possibly to commemorate this, the tower was named Malakoff Tower.

-At present Malakoff Tower is freely accessible.
-A nice tower.
+Today, Malakoff Tower is freely accessible.
+It’s a nice tower.

 Gallery